DannyDoesGraphics/Ambassador-ctd/README.md

 # Ambassador

+> [!WARNING]
+> This branch has been slightly modified to support velocity-ctd.
+However, this was done largely through **slope vibe coding**.
+Do not use this in production.
+I am solely using this for personal environments exclusively.

 This is a Velocity plugin that makes it possible to host a modern Forge server behind a Velocity proxy!

 Unlike other solutions, this plugin does not require any special modifications to the backend server nor the client.
 (The player doesn't need to do anything)